Walmart Inc.

 |---|---|---|

-| Technology Leadership | Strong | Significant investments in eCommerce, AI, generative AI, automation, and supply chain enhancements to build a seamless omni-channel experience. |
+| Technology Leadership | Strong | Heavy investment in eCommerce, AI, automation, and supply chain enhancements; focus on seamless omnichannel experience. |

-| Cost Position | Advantaged | Everyday Low Cost (EDLC) commitment to control expenses and pass savings to customers, supported by global sourcing and efficient operations. |
+| Cost Position | Advantaged | Everyday Low Costs (EDLC) commitment to control expenses and pass savings to customers; strong supplier relationships for volume pricing. |

-| Customer Relationships | Strong | Everyday Low Price (EDLP) philosophy builds customer trust.
-Enhanced by membership programs (Walmart+, Sam's Club) and diverse service offerings. |
+| Customer Relationships | Strong | Everyday Low Prices (EDLP) philosophy builds trust; membership programs (Walmart+, Sam's Club) enhance loyalty; focus on convenience (pickup, delivery). |

 Direct Competitors